Zaid-maker/dis-giveaway-bot/README.md

 DisGiveawaysBot allows you to conduct giveaways in your discord server with lightning fast speed and now the bot supports slash commands.

+## Updates

+- Update discord.js version to v13.
+- Format the code looks more cleaner.
+- Minor bot fixes and improvements.

 ## Requirements

 - Bot needs v16 of nodejs to work
 - Invite your bot with `bot` and `applications.commands` scope
 - Bot only uses slash commands, message content no longer exists.
+- Bot only support v13 of discord.js for now.

 ## Features